Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Scale

-• Boneless, skinless chicken thighs (or breast), cut into bite-sized cubes
+• Boneless, skinless chicken thighs or breasts, cut into small, bite-sized pieces.

 • 1 egg